OSLabTools/nicetoolbox/docs/index.rst

 Further, we will move beyond mere visual inspection and integrate a versatile evaluation framework.
 Based on our experience in computer vision, we are aware that no single algorithm can perform flawlessly across all capture settings.
-To support you to choose the best algorithms for your settings, we are developing an evaluation workflow that better elucidates the limitations of the algorithms, that allows for systematic comparisons of the algorithms, and that assess their accuracy within a given setting.
+To help you choose the best algorithms for your settings, we are developing an evaluation workflow.
+This workflow will clarify the limitations of the algorithms, allow for systematic comparisons, and assess their accuracy within a given setting.
 Our goal is to provide comprehensive and objective evaluations of the algorithms, ultimately creating a practically useful toolbox for researchers analyzing human interaction and communication.